pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

-# pdjr-skplugin-alarm-manager
+# pdjr-skplugin-alarmmanager

 Issue notification and other outputs in response to Signal K alarm conditions.

 ## Description

-__pdjr-skplugin-alarm-manager__ implements a centralised mechanism for detecting and actioning alarm conditions which arise when the value of a Signal K key enters an alarm zone defined by the key's metadata.
+__pdjr-skplugin-alarmmanager__ implements a centralised mechanism for detecting and actioning alarm conditions which arise when the value of a Signal K key enters an alarm zone defined by the key's metadata.
 The plugin provides three distinct services.